hortinstein/brinydeep/README.md

 *   seperated requesting logic for the api exposure functions

 ## TODO
-*   ensure 100% test coverage
+*   ensure 100% test coverage (specially standardizing array vs API calls)
 *   implement ssh functionality
 *   clean up credentials string handling so it is only in one file
 *		documentation for get_ids_created_this_session